radical-cybertools/radical.entk/docs/user_guide/adding_data.rst

 Data movement is one of the important elements of any application.
 In this section, we will take a look at how we can move data between different tasks.

-.. note:: The reader is assumed to be familiar with the :ref:`PST Model <overview>` and to have read through
+.. note:: The reader is assumed to be familiar with the :ref:`PST Model <app_model>` and to have read through
             the :ref:`introduction` of Ensemble Toolkit.

 .. note:: This chapter assumes that you have successfully installed Ensemble Toolkit, if not see :ref:`Installation`.